elemprod/lptask/docs/port.md

 duration could be increased to 5 or 10 mS if the application can tolerate a larger jitter in the task interval execution.
-This may not be the lowest power solution for an application which uses a longer task intervals but it is oten simple to implement.
+This may not be the lowest power solution for an application which uses a longer task intervals but it is typically simple to implement.

 <br clear="right"/>